mikesparr/bash-tricks/README.md

 # bash-tricks
 Random bash command or scripting commands I find useful, and a place to quickly lookup stuff I don't do all the time.
+A great resource to learn, or as a refresher is: https://ryanstutorials.net/bash-scripting-tutorial/

 # shortcuts
  * `!!` - repeats last command